PMES Student/Parent Handbook

 - Shorts and skirts are of appropriate length when fingertips touch the hem.

 - Only athletic type shoes and appropriate clothing is to be worn to PE.
 Students who come unprepared cannot participate and their grade will be at risk.

 Each grade level may arrange no more than two field trips annually (one in-house and one off campus) with a combined cost of no more than $30 per child per year.
 Fifth grade will be allowed one culminating off-campus field trip that may exceed $30.
 Field trips will support curriculum objectives and the AKS.

 Emergency and weather drills are held at regular intervals throughout the school year.
 Instructions are posted in the classroom indicating how to leave the building in case of a fire and where to go in case of a tornado or emergency evacuation.
 Children will practice walking quietly and quickly to the designated area.
 Student behavior which interferes with any safety drill will not be tolerated.

 Gifted Education in the Gwinnett County Public Schools is a part of the system’s Center for Educational Programs.
-Procedures for identifying and placing students in the gifted program are governed by the rules and regulations which are approved by the State Department of Education.
-The gifted program is funded by the State.
-Referrals to the gifted program may come from teachers, parents, peers, or as a result of system wide testing scores.
+Procedures for identifying and placing students in gifted education are governed by the rules and regulations which are approved by the State Department of Education.
+Gifted education is funded by the State.
+Referrals to gifted education may come from teachers, parents, peers, or as a result of system wide testing scores.
 A school’s gifted eligibility team reviews referrals to determine which students will be evaluated.
 A child may be referred once during K-2, once in grades 3-5, once in middle school, and once during high school.
 The evaluation includes the student’s aptitude, achievement, creativity and motivation.
 Private evaluations and testing may not be substituted for test data generated by the local school.